 - Overly used words

 - Alternative Vocabulary

 - The tone of the document

 Thank you so much for reading this article on Grammarly.
 I have been using this application for more than three years now and must say that it is truly worth it!
 The free version has helped me with so many assignments, papers, essays and I do not think there is a better grammar checker online.
 I use it for my everyday blogging tasks and it is truly a great proofreader.
-SO GRAB THE FREE VERSION TODAY!!
+Still wondering if the premium version is worth it?
+START WITH THE FREE VERSION TODAY AND DECIDE LATER!!

 By the way, sign up to my subscription list below.
 I give out freebies every Sunday and Thursday.
 If you join you get to be a part of my extra exclusive group of champs on Facebook where we can start talking to each other and build up a connection 😀

 If you enjoyed this post please share it with your friends and family and also leave in a comment.
 I reply to everyone!
 Thank you so much for stopping by this small corner of the world wide web and catch you on the next one.
 Just subscribe to my list to never miss an update.
 If this post or any of my other posts have helped you in any way how about you get me a cup of coffee? 😛

 Some of my favourite posts in the creative me section are:

 10 DIY Bookmark Ideas in Under 10 Minutes